jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

 ## Optimization 4: Pipelining

-Pipelining is a widely used method on hardware to increase the throughput.
+Pipelining is a widely used hardware trhoughput improvement method.
 Pipelining can be applied both to a loop and a function.
 In this example, pipelining any loop is not a good idea as it will reduce the II of the entire module (This is why we unrolled all the loops).
 The unrolled loops are not loops anymore from the hardware perspective, as unrolling makes all loop iterations run together in parallel.
 Hence, now the module has the following stages of operations:

 > 1. Read new x and shift the TDL
 > 2. MAC